 - the area where WEEE is stored should have a weatherproof covering – a covered container or roofed building

-- whole and dismantled WEEE components should be stored appropriately to prevent them being damaged that could stop them being reused or pose a risk to the environment
+- whole and dismantled WEEE components should be stored appropriately to prevent damage which could stop them being reused or pose a risk to the environment

 - hazardous waste, such as batteries, should be stored in suitable containers